eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

    end.

    [_The Epiphany of Gliese 581_][eog581] is barely a novella at 26k words.
 It took me a year to finish.
-I worked on it by accumulating fragments that came to me spontaneously, then growing text around them like geological layers, until the fragments began to touch in time.
+I worked on it by accumulating [fragments][frag] that came to me spontaneously, then growing text around them like geological strata, until the fragments began to touch in time.
 The idea of sitting down and writing it down, linearly, chapter by chapter and paragraph by paragraph was beyond ridiculous.
 I could hardly sit down to get three paragraphs out of my head at a time.

    Sometimes I'd get a burst of executive function, and I'd be able to work on a project consistently for a weekend or even a week or two.
 And I'd rack my